rockogolic/Space_Invaders_2.0/README.md

 3. optional (exit) screen and
 4. "victory" or "loose" screen

-All the elements are made by me: music, sprites and code.
+Music, sprites and code were made (written) by me.
 If you wish to use any of these elements in your game or code, or elsewhere - feel free to contact me on

 ##### rockogolic@protonmail.com